• Popular Links

 Looking for more tips on how to gather footage for your women’s soccer highlight video?
 Watch former D1 and NAIA college coach and college soccer player Lindsey Boldt outline three of the most common mistakes women’s soccer recruits make when putting together their recruiting video (and what recruits should do instead)!

-What to include in a soccer highlights video
+What to include in your soccer highlights video

-The highlight video should be 3-6 minutes long and include 20-25 clips of game action for field players.
+Your highlight video should be 3-6 minutes long and include 20-25 clips of game action for field players.
 Any longer, and it will run the risk of having the coach lose interest.
-For goalies, skills footage from training should supplement game footage.
+What a coach is looking for in a soccer recruiting video will vary depending on the position you play.
+Below we provide some position-specific recommendations for what to include in your video:

 Outside Back, Defenders: